kubb-labs/kubb/docs/plugins/development/core.md

 ### this.resolvePath

-This will call pluginManager.resolvePath, see [Pluginmanager and resolving a path](/reference/pluginManager/#pluginmanager-resolvepath).
+This will be called pluginManager.resolvePath, see [Pluginmanager and resolving a path](/reference/pluginManager/#pluginmanager-resolvepath).

 - **Type:** `(params: ResolvePathParams) => KubbFile.OptionalPath` <br/>

 ### this.resolveName

-This will call pluginManager.resolveName, see [Pluginmanager and resolving a name](/reference/pluginManager/#pluginmanager-resolvename).
+This will be called pluginManager.resolveName, see [Pluginmanager and resolving a name](/reference/pluginManager/#pluginmanager-resolvename).

 - **Type:** `(params: ResolveNameParams) => string` <br/>